osandov/drgn/docs/advanced_usage.rst

     Whether drgn should use libkdumpfile for ELF vmcores (0 or 1).
 The default is 0.
 This functionality will be removed in the future.

+.. envvar:: DRGN_PREFER_PGTABLE_READER

+    Whether drgn should prefer reading virtual memory addresses by doing its own page table translation, instead of relying on libkdumpfile and libaddrxlat.
+    This can be useful in unusual debugging circumstances, such as debugging the dump capture kernel from a vmcore created by a hypervisor.
+This setting is only respected when using libkdumpfile to debug a core dump file.

 .. envvar:: DRGN_USE_SYS_MODULE

     Whether drgn should use ``/sys/module`` to find information about loaded